 The technical reason for such a behavior is that, unlike File Explorer, the command shell does not use the \wsl$ server to work with the Linux files, it uses a different mechanism for that.
 There is a way to protect access for such a method with Folder Guard, too, we plan to discuss it in a separate article.

-If you want to link to this article, you can use this HTML code: <a href="http://www.winability.com/password-protect-windows-linux-folder-guard/">How to password-protect Windows Linux folders with Folder Guard</a>
+If you want to link to this article, you can use this HTML code: <a href="https://www.winability.com/password-protect-windows-linux-folder-guard/">How to easily password-protect Windows Linux folders with Folder Guard</a>

 - How to restrict access to Task Manager with Folder Guard

 - How to password-protect a USB flash drive